JeffW12345/formality-classification-using-machine-learning/README.md

 PROGRAM FILES:

+ngram-only-tests is used to run formality classification tests using purely n-grams as the feature.

-formalityTests.py is used to run formality classification machine learning tests using data uploaded from a data file.
+non-ngram-only-tests is used to run formality classification tests using purely non n-gram features (such as the number of verbs in each sentence).

+ngram-and-non-ngram-tests-combined is used to run formality classification tests combining n-grams and other features.

-addFields.py reads data from the data file, creates additional data fields and populates them, and then writes both the original data and the new data back to the file.
+add-fields.py reads data from the data file, creates additional data fields and populates them, and then writes both the original data and the new data back to the file.

-mcNemarTest.py is used to check if the chances of the differences between two sets of prediction results is due to randomness is less than 5%.
+mcnemar-stats.py is used to check if the chances of the differences between two sets of prediction results is due to randomness is less than 5%.

+checkForDuplicateSentences.py - This is located in the 'Program integrity test material' folder and can be used to check for duplicate sentences.

 DATASETS:

 The original dataset is original_formality_dataset.csv.

-The modified dataset, which contains additional fields, is new_formality_data.csv.
+The modified dataset, which contains additional fields that were added by add-fields.py, is new_formality_data.csv.

-addFields.py has been set up to work with original_formality_dataset.csv. test.py has been set up to work with new_formality_data.csv.
-However, both programs can be made to work with any suitable CSV dataset, by changing the filename.

 PROGRAM INTEGRITY TEST FILES FOLDER: